SSBMTonberry/tileson/README.md

 [![Build Status](https://travis-ci.org/SSBMTonberry/tileson.svg?branch=master)](https://travis-ci.org/SSBMTonberry/tileson)

 # Tileson
-A modern and helpful json-parser for Tiled maps.
+A modern and helpful cross-platform json-parser for Tiled maps.

 Tileson utilizes modern C++ (C++17) to create a stable, safe and helpful, but fast, parser for Tiled maps.
 Including classes and functions to make it easier to use the Tiled data in your game.